micka-coder/talmedia/tanakh/i samuel/tanakh-i samuel-chapter-20-rashi_en.md

 <b>If I say to the lad…take [the arrows] and come.<sup>22</sup><i class="footnote">To signal Dovid’s acceptability by Shaul.</i></b> You should emerge from your hiding place, and take it, and come to me, for you have nothing to fear, for it is well with you.
 The Holy One, Blessed is He, desires that you be here, and do not fear, even if I have heard evil from [my] father.<sup>23</sup><i class="footnote">It is apparent that Rashi holds that Yonoson used the shooting of the arrows as a form of divination to determine whether <span>ה׳</span> wanted Dovid to stay or to flee.
 According to Rashi, Yonoson did not plan to shoot the arrows in accordance with Shaul’s attitude toward Dovid, i.e., he would shoot the arrows close by as a signal for Dovid to come back if Shaul’s answer was positive towards Dovid; and he would shoot the arrows far off to indicate for Dovid to escape if Shaul’s answer was unfavorable to Dovid.</i>

 ### passuk 22
-<b>But, if I say thus…then go for Adonoy has sent you away.</b> The Holy One, Blessed is He, tells you to run away and escape.
+<b>But, if I say thus…then go for Hachem has sent you away.</b> The Holy One, Blessed is He, tells you to run away and escape.

 ### passuk 23
 <b>But as for the matter of which we have spoken.</b> The covenant which we made together.
-<b>Behold, Adonoy is [witness] between me and you.</b> A witness concerning that matter.
+<b>Behold, Hachem is [witness] between me and you.</b> A witness concerning that matter.

 ### passuk 24